BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/operating-on-resources.md

 - with a user defined context
 - that describes a filter value as a filter expression
 - a filter expression is either a comparison expression or a logical expression
-- a comparison expression contains a path property (currently restricted to an uri), the value to compare and an operator which describes how to compare that value
+- a comparison expression contains a path property (a uri or a [property path](https://www.w3.org/TR/sparql11-query/#propertypaths)), the value to compare and an operator which describes how to compare that value
 - a logical expression contains a collection of filter expressions joined together through a logical operator